Hiya AI Phone

 Weak visibility made critical warnings easy to miss.

-The “Potential Scam Call” label sat unnoticed beneath the number.
+Weak visibility made critical warnings easy to miss.
+The “Potential Scam Call” label was unnoticed below the number.

-Users faced basic [Accept] or [Decline] options with no context.
+Users were forced to choose [Accept] or [Decline] with no context.

 AFTER